Purebred dogs, from Labradors to Poodles, have come a long way from their common wolf ancestor. To say the least!

 For some people, this isn’t a problem.
 For others, it might be enough of a deterrent for them to choose a different dog.

 2. Ethical concerns

-Sadly, the high price point of purebred dogs has led to a rise in puppy scams, as well as unethical breeders who breed without regard for health and safety.
+Sadly, the high price point and desirability of purebred dogs has led to a rise in puppy scams, as well as unethical “backyard” breeders who breed without regard for health and safety.
 That’s why it’s always important to go through the correct channels when adopting a purebred dog.